djwillcaine/DogeChat-Bot/README.md

     bot.tip("cainy", 20, "awesomebot", "Thanks for the cool node module!");

+### bot.onChat(fn:Function(data))
+This specifies a function to be called when the bot receives a chat message that is not recognised as a command.

+    bot.onTip(function(data) {
+		// Handle what to do when you receive a tip.
+    });

+`data` is an object containing some information about the message received.

+  * `user` - The user who sent the message
+  * `message` - A neatly formatted version of the message received
+  * `messageArray` - An array containing the message split up by spaces to make handling parameters easier
+  * `room` - The room in which the message was posted
+  * `timestamp` - An ISO-8601 formatted datetime string of when the message was sent

 ### bot.onTip(fn:Function(data))
 This specifies a function to be called when the bot receives a tip.
-The data object contains the following information:

     bot.onTip(function(data) {
 		// Handle what to do when you receive a tip.
     });

+`data` is an object containing some information about the tip received.

   * `user` - The user who tipped you
-  * `amount` - How many dogecoins they tipped you
+  * `amount` - How many Dogecoins they tipped you
   * `message` - The message they specified (if any)
   * `room` - The room the user tipped you in
   * `timestamp` - An ISO-8601 formatted datetime string of when the message was sent